 - Syringe and tubing assembly, and - Two anti-foulant device caps with hose barbs.
 These caps are used during cleaning and storage only if you installed anti-foul fittings for a moored application, because the tubing cannot attach to an anti-foulant device cap that is not barbed.
 The cap used during deployment on one or both ends of the conductivity cell may not be barbed, depending on your system configuration (see Installing Anti-Foul Fittings for Moored Applications in Section 4: Deploying and Operating SBE 19plus V2).
-As needed, remove the installed, non-barbed anti-foulant device cap(s) and replace them with the caps with hose bars for cleaning and storage only.
+As needed, remove the installed, non-barbed anti-foulant device cap(s) and replace them with the caps with hose barbs for cleaning and storage only.
 Remember to reinstall the original cap(s) before deployment.
-Deploying an SBE 19plus V2 with barbed anti-foulant device cap(s) in place of the installed caps is likely to produce undesirable results in your data.
+Deploying a 19plus V2 with a barbed anti-foulant device cap on the intake is likely to produce undesirable results in your data.

 See Replacing Anti-Foulant Devices for safety precautions when handling the AF24173 Anti-Foulant Devices